DeveloperTutorials for Web Developers & DesignersGet Started

 User Interface Controls

-UI controls are an extension of the standard HTML element library.
+Oncord User Interface controls are an extension of the standard HTML element library, and use the same "tags" syntax.

-Where HTML elements have attributes for providing additional information, UI Controls also have a set of attributes to control how elements behave and display data (such as the maintainaspect attribute in the above example).
+Where HTML elements use attributes to provide additional information (such as class, id etc), Oncord UI Controls also have a set of attributes to control how elements behave and display data.

 To view a full list of UI Controls and all their available attributes, visit the Controls API Reference.